ccwalterhk/dnsmasq-in-kubernetes/README.md

 Example of the files is given.

-1. hosts file to store the DNS record
+1. hosts file to store the DNS records.
+Edit the file accordingly.
-2. dnsmasq.conf is the configuration file of dnmasq
+2. dnsmasq.conf is the configuration file of dnmasq.
+Change your setting accordingly.
 3. resolv.conf records the DNS forwarder IP adddress